Sue: I bet the Moon was very topical when this first went out.

 Me: That’s André Maranne.
 He’s French.

 Sue: Are you sure?
 He sounds like he’s trying to impersonate Raymond Blanc.

-Me: And we have the temerity to accuse the 1960s episodes of being racist.
+Me: And you have the temerity to accuse the 1960s episodes of being racist.

-A mysterious plague that has swept through the base (infecting Jamie in the process), and it’s this, along with the isolated location, that reminds Sue of something vaguely significant.
+A mysterious plague has swept through the base (infecting Jamie in the process), and it’s this, and the isolated location, that reminds Sue of something vaguely significant.